 - Walton, G. M., & Brady, S. T. (2017).
 The many questions of belonging.
 In A. J. Elliot, C. S. Dweck, & D. S. Yeager (Eds.), Handbook of competence and motivation: Theory and application (p.
 272–293).
 The Guilford Press.

-Essential tips for parents and carers offers over 60 pages of practical and useful everyday advice to help parents and new students handle a year of changes and challenges.
+Essential tips for parents and carers offers over 80 pages of practical and useful everyday advice to help parents, carers, teachers and educators handle the transition to school.

 Purchase your copy of the First Year at School book today from the ECA shop.